CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 [^minusbody]: This example states that Frodo has a -1 body for this body check.
 It is usually no different but the rules technically give a +1 modifier to the body check dice roll rather than a -1 modifier to the character's body.
 This would matter if an effect was used in response to the body check that had a maximum.
 For instance, if Frodo's 9 body is reduced to 8 with a -1 modifier (as stated in the example) and then _Miruvor_ is discarded in response to the declaration of the body check for +2 body to a maximum of 10, then the body check dice roll would need to be an 11 to eliminate Frodo.
 But if the body check against the charcter is given +1 (as the rules state) then Frodo would have only +1 to body (10 body_ from _Miruvor_ given the maximum and only a body check dice roll of 10 (+1 for being wounded) would be needed to eliminate Frodo rather than an 11.
 [^severaltypeofcards]: The rules state "There are several types of cards that you can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play."
 There was a clerical error.
 The rule should read "You can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play."
 [^overtcompanies]: The rules on TROPHIES state "If one of your _minion companies_ defeats a creature…" However, all of a Ringwraith player's companies are minion companies.
 Given that trophies may only be taken by orc and troll characters and that orcs and trolls form overt companies, this rules on trophies appears to have a clerical error and should state "If one of your _overt companies_ defeats a creature…"
+[^minionsstir]: The rules say "You would have like to have played it between 3) and 4)" but it makes no difference.
+The effect of _Minions Stir_ does not depend on the timing of when it is played and there is no difference in the result whether it was discarded earlier or later.
+The effect of _Minions Stir_ leaves play immediately when the card leaves play (e.g., it is discarded).